Master of Fine Arts in Visualization

 Student’s Advisory Committee

-After receiving admission to graduate studies and before completion of the first semester of the second year of coursework, the student will consult with the graduate program coordinator or head of the department concerning appointment of the chair of his or her advisory committee.
 The student’s advisory committee for the master’s degree will consist of no fewer than three members of the graduate faculty, representative of the student’s fields of study and research.
 The chair or one of the co-chairs of the advisory committee must be from the student’s department, and at least one or more of the members must have an appointment to a department other than the student’s major department.
+The chair, in consultation with the student, will select the remainder of the advisory committee.
+The student will interview each prospective committee member to determine whether he or she is willing to serve.

-If the chair of the student’s advisory committee is unavailable for an extended time in any academic period during which the student is involved in activities relating to an internship, thesis or professional paper and is registered for courses such as 684, 691, 692, or 693, the student may request, in writing, that the department head appoint an alternate advisory committee chair during the interim period.
+If the chair of the student’s advisory committee is unavailable for an extended period of time in any academic period during which the student is involved in activities relating to an internship, thesis or professional paper – and is registered for courses such as 684, 691, 692, or 693 – the Department Head or intercollegiate faculty Chair may appoint an alternate advisory committee chair during the interim period.

 Degree Plan

-The student’s advisory committee, in consultation with the student, will develop the proposed degree plan.
-The degree plan must be completed and filed with the Graduate and Professional School prior to the deadlines imposed by the student’s college or degree program, and no later than 90 days prior to the date of the final presentation of the student’s body of work.
+Students, in consultation with the advisory committee, will develop a proposed degree plan.
+The degree plan must be created, submitted, and approved through the online Document Processing Submission System (DPSS).
+The degree plan must be submitted prior to the deadline imposed by the student’s college or school and approved by the Graduate and Professional School no later than 90 days prior to the date of the final oral examination or thesis defense.
+Students must select the appropriate program option when submitting a proposed degree plan.

-Additional coursework may be added to the approved degree plan by petition if it is deemed necessary by the advisory committee to correct deficiencies in the student’s academic preparation.
-No changes can be made to the degree plan once the student’s Request for Final Examination or Request for Final Examination Exemption is approved by the Graduate and Professional School.
+Additional coursework may be added to the approved degree plan by petition through DPSS, if deemed necessary by the advisory committee, to correct deficiencies in the student’s academic preparation.
+No changes can be made to the degree plan once the student’s Final Examination Request or Final Examination Exemption Request is approved by the Graduate and Professional School.

 Credit Requirement

-A minimum of 60 semester credit hours of approved courses is required for the Master of Fine Arts in Visualization degree.
+A minimum of 60 semester credit hours of approved courses is required for the non-thesis Master of Fine Arts in Visualization degree.

-- The maximum number of credit hours which may be considered for transfer credit is the greater of 15 hours or one-fourth (1/4) of the total hours of a degree plan.
-The following restrictions apply:
+- The maximum number of credit hours which may be considered for transfer credit is the greater of 12 credit hours or one-third (1/3) of the total hours of a degree plan.

-- Graduate and/or undergraduate courses taken in residence at an accredited U.S. institution, or approved international institution with a final grade of B or greater will be considered for transfer credit if, at the time the courses were completed, the student was in degree-seeking status at Texas A&M University, or the student was in degree-seeking status at the institution at which the courses were taken; and if the courses would be accepted for credit toward a similar degree for a student in degree-seeking status at the host institution.
+- Graduate and/or upper-level undergraduate courses taken in residence at an accredited United States or international institution (recognized by the Office of Admissions), with a final grade of B or greater, may be considered for transfer credit if – at the time the courses were completed – the courses would be accepted for credit toward a similar degree for a student in degree-seeking status at the host institution.

 - The maximum number of credit hours taken in post-baccalaureate non-degree (G6) classification at Texas A&M University which may be considered for application to the degree plan is 12.

-- Up to 9 hours of 685 (Directed Studies) and
+- No more than 9 credit hours of 685 (Directed Studies).

-- A maximum of 2 hours of 681 (Seminar).
+- No more than 2 credit hours of 681 (Seminar).

-- A maximum of 6 hours of advanced undergraduate courses (300- or 400-level).
+- A maximum of 6 hours of advanced undergraduate courses (300- or 400-level) may be considered for application to the degree plan.

-- Continuing education courses may not be used for graduate credit.
+- Continuing education or extension courses may not be used for graduate credit.

+Some departments may have additional or more restrictive requirements.
 Exceptions will be permitted only in unusual cases and when petitioned by the student’s advisory committee and approved by the Graduate and Professional School.

 Final Presentation and Written Document